Student and Faculty Data as Required by Masters in Psychology and Counseling Accreditation Council (MPCAC)

 Data for the Year 2020-2021 (June 1 to May 31)

 - Number of applications received to matriculate in academic year 2020-2021: 50

 - Of those applications, number of students admitted: 25

 - (Note: This number represents an undercount because in Hawaii, licensure applications cannot be submitted until all of the 3000 post-master’s hours are accrued.
 By law, the time to accrue 3000 hours cannot take less than 2 years.
 Also, the applicant is not allowed to take the National Counselor Exam until these 3000 hours are accrued and the application is received and processed.
-After the NCE score is returned, the licensure decision is made.
-Hence, the 2016-18 period is too recent to assess the success of licensure obtainment.
-As comparison, the percentage of licensure obtainment for those who graduated between 2015 and 2017 is 16%.
-The percentage of licensure obtainment for those who graduated between 2014 and 2016 is 29%.)
+After the NCE score is returned, the licensure decision is made.)

 Link to "Masters in Psychology and Counseling Accreditation Council": MPCAC

 For more information, you may contact Charmaine Higa-McMillan , Ph.D., Professor, Director and Field Placement Coordinator of the MA Program in Counseling Psychology (Specialization: Clinical Mental Health Counseling), firstname.lastname@example.org.